-Let me tell you when it came to my turn with the seeds and my kids’ magic hands making them grow, the look on their faces as they watched the seeds grow was worth the risk for me.
+Let me tell you, when it came to my turn with the seeds and my kids’ magic hands, the look on their faces as they watched the seeds grow was worth the risk for me.

 A little girl named Tess went to her bedroom and pulled her piggy bank from its hiding place in the closet.
 She poured the change out on the floor and counted it carefully.
 Three times, even.
 The total had to be exactly perfect.
 No chance here for mistakes.

 Carefully placing the coins back in the piggy bank and twisting on the cap, she slipped out the back door and made her way 6 blocks to Rexall’s Drug Store with the big Red Indian Chief sign above the door.